SurelyNotClover/Kevin-s-UTY-Balatro-Mod/README.md

-# Kevin-s-UTY-Balatro-Mod
+# Kevin' s Undertale Yellow
-My Balatro mod adding Jokers based on characters from Undertale Yellow
+A Balatro Mod adding 45 Jokers based on the characters from Undertale Yellow As well as featuring 10 new challanges